stolostron/multicloud-operators-subscription-release/docs/deployment.md

 ## Environment variable

-The environment variable `CHARTS_DIR` must be set when developing, it specifies the directory where the charts will be downloaded and expanded.
+The environment variable `CHARTS_DIR` must be set when developing, it specifies the directory where the charts will be downloaded and expanded (Default `/tmp/charts`).

 ## RBAC